 Under Article 4 of the law, all “qualified persons seeking to contract with a government agency shall be accorded equal opportunities and treatment.”

-Article 18 says that prospective bidders “shall meet the requirements necessary for carrying out government works and procurements.”
-Qualification (pre- or post-qualification) shall be assessed by individual agencies (Article 19).
+Article 18 of the law says that prospective bidders “shall meet the requirements necessary for carrying out government works and procurements.”
+Article 17 of the implementing regulations spells out the criteria that are to be used for assessing qualifications, such as financial and administrative capacity.
+Qualification (pre- or post-qualification) shall be assessed by individual agencies (Article 19 of the law).
 Qualification criteria must be “objective and measurable,” and must include “the bidders’ technical, financial, and administrative capabilities,” in a manner “that is commensurate with the nature, size, and value” of the project.

 Access to Information

-Bidders, per Article 5, are to “be provided with clear and uniform information,” and “given access to such information at a specified time.”
+Bidders, per Article 5 of the law, are to “be provided with clear and uniform information,” and “given access to such information at a specified time.”

-Article 6 emphasizes that a public tender “shall be subject to the principles of publicity, transparency and equal opportunity.”
+Article 6 of the law emphasizes that a public tender “shall be subject to the principles of publicity, transparency and equal opportunity.”

 Setting Requirements / Fair Pricing

-Under Article 8, procurements “shall be restricted to the actual needs of the government agency” and shall be “at fair prices that do not exceed prevailing market prices.”
+Under Article 8 of the law, procurements “shall be restricted to the actual needs of the government agency” and shall be “at fair prices that do not exceed prevailing market prices.”

-Per Article 23, before estimating the cost of a procurement, an agency shall “thoroughly study market prices and take them into consideration when setting a maximum limit” for a contract, but also ensure “measures necessary to maintain the confidentiality” of the government estimate.
+Per Article 23 of the law, before estimating the cost of a procurement, an agency shall “thoroughly study market prices and take them into consideration when setting a maximum limit” for a contract, but also ensure “measures necessary to maintain the confidentiality” of the government estimate.

 Advance Planning

-Chapter 5 of the Saudi law calls for advance planning in procurement.
-Under Article 12, a government agency “shall plan in advance its works and procurements,” and to coordinate with the Ministry of Finance “for the allocation of necessary appropriations.”
+Chapter 5 of the Saudi Arabian law calls for advance planning in procurement.
+Under Article 12 of the law, a government agency “shall plan in advance its works and procurements,” and to coordinate with the Ministry of Finance “for the allocation of necessary appropriations.”
 At the start of each fiscal year, an agency “shall publish a plan consistent with its budget which includes key information about its works and procurements for the year,” though “without compromising the confidentiality considerations of national security.”
 The agency’s publication of its plans “shall not result in any obligation.”

 Contracting Methods

 The Saudi law contemplates several different competitive methods.
-All procurements are to be done through public tenders (Article 28) and announced through the electronic portal (Article 29) (see below).
+All procurements are to be done through public tenders (Article 28 of the law) and announced through the electronic portal (Article 29) (see below).
+The implementing regulations are especially important to fully understand Saudi Arabia’s competitive methods.

 Limited Tendering

-Limiting the competitive field is permissible (Article 30) if there is (1) only a limited number of available suppliers; (2) the estimated value does not exceed 500,000 SAR (approximately USD$150,000), in which case at least five bidders must be invited, and priority is to be given to local small- and medium-sized enterprises (SMEs); (3) urgent cases; (4) the contractor is to be a non-governmental or non-profit entity; or (5) consulting services.
+Limiting the competitive field is permissible (Article 30 of the law) if there is (1) only a limited number of available suppliers (which should be tested by publishing the opportunity, per Article 36 of the regulations); (2) the estimated value does not exceed 500,000 SAR (approximately USD$150,000), in which case at least five bidders must be invited, and priority is to be given to local small- and medium-sized enterprises (SMEs); (3) urgent cases; (4) the contractor is to be a non-governmental or non-profit entity; or (5) consulting services.
+Under Article 38 of the regulations, limited tendering is to be used for emergencies only if there is true urgency.

 Two-Stage Tender

-An agency may use two-stage tendering if it is not possible to determine the final technical specifications and contractual obligations fully and accurately due to the complex and specialized nature of the procurement (Article 31).
+An agency may use two-stage tendering if it is not possible to determine the final technical specifications and contractual obligations fully and accurately due to the complex and specialized nature of the procurement (Article 31 of the law).
 As Wang Zihong and Xu Yibai explained in the China Business Journal, two-stage tendering under the Saudi law “involves the first stage of soliciting technical advice and determining technical standards, followed by the second stage of preparing tender documents based on the final technical solution.”
+The two-stage process is described in detail in Article 42 of the implementing regulations.

 Direct Purchase

-Per Article 32, an agency may use direct purchasing (1) when purchasing weapons or military equipment (through the General Authority for Military Industries); (2) if only a sole operator is available; (3) if the value of the procurement is below 100,000 SAR 100,000 (approximately USD$27,000), with a preference to SMEs; (4) if national security demands it (with a report to the general auditor); (5) if only a single non-profit or non-governmental entity provides the item; and (6) emergencies.
+Per Article 32 of the law, an agency may use direct purchasing (1) when purchasing weapons or military equipment (through the General Authority for Military Industries); (2) if only a sole operator is available; (3) if the value of the procurement is below 100,000 SAR 100,000 (approximately USD$27,000), with a preference to SMEs; (4) if national security demands it (with a report to the general auditor); (5) if only a single non-profit or non-governmental entity provides the item; and (6) emergencies.
+Articles 44-48 of the implementing regulations describe direct purchasing in more detail, including what publication is required.

 Framework Agreements

-An agency (Article 33) may establish a framework agreement with a contractor, where it is not possible to determine the quantity to be ordered, or the date of ordering.
+An agency (Article 33 of the law) may establish a framework agreement with a contractor, where it is not possible to determine the quantity to be ordered, or the date of ordering.
+The requirements for framework agreements, including “closed” (no new entrants) or “open” (new entrants allowed) arrangements, are discussed in more detail in Articles 50 and 51 of the implementing regulations.
+(In the United States, framework agreements are sometimes known as “catalogue contracts” or “indefinite-delivery/indefinite quantity” contracts.)

 Electronic Reverse Auctions

-Under Article 34, a government agency may use an electronic reverse auction if (1) detailed technical specifications are prepared; (2) a competitive market is available; (3) proposals are received through the government’s electronic portal (see below) and automatically ordered; (4) the auction’s start and stop times are specified; and (5) bidders are provided with the necessary information and guidance.
+Under Article 34 of the law, a government agency may use an electronic reverse auction if (1) detailed technical specifications are prepared; (2) a competitive market is available; (3) proposals are received through the government’s electronic portal (see below) and automatically ordered; (4) the auction’s start and stop times are specified; and (5) bidders are provided with the necessary information and guidance.
+The implementing regulations, at Articles 54-56, describe reverse auctions in more detail: the focus is on readily available items, with early review of contractor qualifications, in price-only auctions in which prices will be disclosed to the bidders as the auction unfolds.

 Competition for Best Ideas

-Per Article 36, an “agency may, by way of competition, conclude a contract with the bidder presenting the best idea, design, or any other intellectual property rights.”
+Per Article 36 of the law, an “agency may, by way of competition, conclude a contract with the bidder presenting the best idea, design, or any other intellectual property rights.”
+Article 59 of the implementing regulations allows for negotiations in these types of competitions.

 Review of Proposals

-Committees are to be appointed by the agency, per Article 45, to review proposals.
+Committees are to be appointed by the agency, per Article 45 of the law, to review proposals.
 The committee may look to reports from technical experts.
 The Unified Procurement Agency may participate in the proposal review committees.
 The proposal review committee shall issue its written recommendations (and possible dissents).
 No person may both serve on the proposal review committee and decide on the contract award, nor serve on the proposal opening committee and the proposal review committee simultaneously.

 The proposal review committee may negotiate with the bidder which submitted the best proposal, and then with the next best bidders, if (1) the price of the best proposal is significantly higher than market prices, or (2) the price of the best proposal exceeds available appropriations (if those negotiations fail, the agency may turn to the next best bidder).

-Per Article 48, no proposal may be disqualified for underpricing unless the proposed price is “less than the estimated cost or market price by 25% or more,” provided that the proposal review committee “discusses the issue with the bidder” and “sends the bidder a written request to provide more details” to explain the low price.
+Per Article 48 of the law, no proposal may be disqualified for underpricing unless the proposed price is “less than the estimated cost or market price by 25% or more,” provided that the proposal review committee “discusses the issue with the bidder” and “sends the bidder a written request to provide more details” to explain the low price.
 “If the Committee is not convinced of the bidder’s ability to execute the contract, it may recommend disqualification of the proposal.”

-If only one satisfactory proposal is submitted, award may be made to that bidder only “if the proposed price is similar to market prices” and with the approval of the head of the agency (Article 50).
+If only one satisfactory proposal is submitted, award may be made to that bidder only “if the proposed price is similar to market prices” and with the approval of the head of the agency (Article 50 of the law).

-A tender may be canceled if the solicitation documents contained substantial errors, an unlawful action is taken, if “there are clear indications of fraud, corruption, or collusion” among the bidders, if all proposals violate the tender requirements, or in the public interest (Article 51).
+A tender may be canceled if the solicitation documents contained substantial errors, an unlawful action is taken, if “there are clear indications of fraud, corruption, or collusion” among the bidders, if all proposals violate the tender requirements, or in the public interest (Article 51 of the law).

 Standstill (Suspension) Period